 We’re excited to include guest posts on our blog from interesting people and companies in the industry.
 This post was written by Andrew Rombach, a Content Associate for LendEDU – a website that helps consumers and recent college graduates with their finances.

 If you have student loans, you don’t need to read the stories about the $1.5 trillion in outstanding student debt to know it’s a problem.
 You already know it’s a problem when you have to budget in a student loan payment every month.

 Over half of college graduates had student debt in 2016, averaging $28,000 per borrower, according to Lendedu.
+In 2020, the total student loan debt reached $1.53 trillion!
 As those grads start looking for jobs, many will struggle with how to repay their student debt.
 This could lead some graduates to make a hasty and problematic decision regarding their careers.

 Student loan debt can cause significant problems for people who are trying to move forward in their careers.
 Having debt can make it difficult to take advantage of opportunities like unpaid internships or entry level positions that don’t pay well.
 These could help you build, learn, and grow professionally, but you may not be able to pay the bills.

 With that in mind, recent grads with high student loan payments are more likely to take the first job they can find according to CNBC.
 While it’s important to pay the bills, it’s also important to enter a career you’ll enjoy working in.
 Getting trapped in an unfulfilling job can be awful; the fact that the culprit is student debt makes it worse.